admisdev/Tutorials/Practices.md

 e.
 A summary need to be sent to the whole Development Team

 ## Follow Release Management Process
-Will be defined in the doc at: http://admiscentral/departments/IT/Development/Development%20Process%20and%20Tools/SoftwareDevelopmentProcedures.docx
+Will be defined in the doc at: SoftwareDevelopmentProcedures.docx

 ## References: